HereLiesAz/QaRd/APP_DESCRIPTION.md

 For all other supported Android devices, the widget works perfectly on the **home screen**.

-Download QR Lockscreen Widget today and put your important information just a glance away!
+Download QaRd Widget today and put your important information just a glance away!